sjliu68/Estimation-of-PM2.5-PM10-from-Satellite-Imagery/README.md

 There are currently two case study, one based on Landsat-8 satellite data and the other based on Zhuhai-1 hyperspectral data.

 ## Directly estimate PM2.5/PM10 from TOA reflectance using Zhuhai-1 data

 ### Using the pretrained model to estimate PMx concentration

 To use the pretrained model in *demo_predict.py*, you may change the arguments directly in the script or use the inference below (plz change inference to True before usage):

 ```bash
 python demo_predict.py --im 'G:/orbita/data_32band/HAM1_20181006215942_0013_L1_MSS_CCD1.tif' --model model.h5 --m 10 --ang1 0.4 --ang2 50.1 --lat 28.8 --lng 115.6
 ```

-Here are the parameters availble for inference:
+Here are the parameters availble for inference, you may find them in the header pdf of Zhuhai-1 raw data

 ```
 --im        Zhuhai-1 hyperspectral image location
 --model     pretrained model location